Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 C. Configure a Key Vault access policy.

-D. Deploy an Azure Desired State Configuration (DSC) extension.  (**Desired State Configuration is used for configuring the operating system and software on the VM**)
+D. Deploy an Azure Desired State Configuration (DSC) extension.  (❌ **Desired State Configuration is used for configuring the operating system and software on the VM**)

 E. Deploy a virtual machine that uses a system-assigned managed identity.